tadam313/blog/about.md

 ![deal](/assets/images/deal_meme.jpg)

 I read somewhere that every blogger should have a great muse which encourages to generate content day by day and make proclaiming the brain from the housetop.
 Well, I think mine is software engineering.
-Sounds geeky, I know, blame me if you want, but the truth always boils down to the fact `It is a lifestyle, not a job`.
+Sounds geeky, I know, blame me if you want, but the truth always boils down to the fact `This is a lifestyle, not a job`.